Breaking News

 “He was in Kabul and wanted me to decide whether his wife should stay in Kandahar or travel in a taxi to Kabul in hopes of getting on a flight,” Brad said.
 “My first thought was, there are taxis running to Kabul?
 My second again, was how do I decide the fate of this man’s wife?
 A woman alone traveling in a warzone, risking being stopped by people who might kill her simply because she was traveling alone.”

-Other Afghans, meanwhile, began asking me for help.
-Soon my inbox was overrun with pleas, and with copies of vital documents.
 Brad and I told our Afghan contacts that we were not in charge of anything, and only could give advice that may or may not be accurate.
 That was good enough for the contacts.
-Their number kept growing, and sending documents – and, Brad recently reminded me, “no paperwork at all for the 12 surprise relatives.”
+We were their lifeline.

-We worked on helping Hakim.
-He had a wife and several young children, including an infant.
-I was concerned about the postpartum mother, and about all the children.
-As long as the airport in Kabul remained open, we knew they had a chance to evacuate safely.
-The challenge was to get Hakim and his family into the airport before the city collapsed.
+As long as the airport in Kabul remained open, Brad and I knew that the family had a chance to evacuate safely.
+The challenge was to get Hakim and his group into the airport before the city collapsed.

 It happened faster than we expected.